Aryan-788/lpuKart-client/README.md

 Experience the live application: [LPU Kart](https://lpukart.vercel.app/)

 ## 📝 Description
-LPU Kart is a modern e-commerce platform built with React and Node.js, offering a seamless shopping experience.
+LPU Kart is a modern e-commerce platform built with MERN Concept, offering a seamless shopping experience.
 The application features a clean, intuitive interface with a beautiful color scheme of cream, sand, sage, and brown tones.

 ## ✨ Features